mdn/webextensions-examples/mocha-client-tests/README.md

 ```

 ##Testing within the Addon
-This gives you the possibility to run client test inside the addon with the mocha UI.
+This gives you the possibility to run client tests inside the addon with the mocha UI.
 If you don't want to use the mocha UI, you can install [WebConsole-reporter](https://github.com/eeroan/WebConsole-reporter).

 ###Run with web-ext cli
 Just run `npm run web-ext` (will work with FF dev edition), if you have error with web-ext cli please add path for FF binary file with `--firefox-binary /path/to/firefox-bin`
 [(web-ext docs)](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/web-ext_command_reference).

-When the addon starts, click on mocha icon in your browser bar to run client tests:
+When the addon starts, click on the mocha icon in your browser bar to run the tests:

 ![addon screenshot](screenshots/addon-button.png "Mocha test addon")